-Austin Air also employs specially manufactured Activated Carbon in its air cleaners.
+Austin Air also employs specially manufactured Activated Carbon in its air purifiers.
 Activated Carbon is very porous and this gives the carbon more surface area in which to absorb the impurities in the air such as noxious gases and cigarette smoke.
-The manufacturers also say that their room air cleaner units do not generate any type of by-products.
+The manufacturers also say that their room air purifier units do not generate any type of by-products.

 If you are having allergic reactions, especially when in your home, or have developed asthma or other respiratory conditions, then you should investigate the benefits of using an Austin Air room air purifier in your home.

 Everything you want to know about air filters is at your fingertips from Mike Selvon’s portal, where a lot more information awaits you about Austin Air purifiers.
 Visit us and leave a comment at our air purification blog.